 EPA Establishes New Noise Label Program

-NOTE: In the past, the Environmental Protection Agency (EPA) coordinated all federal noise control activities through its Office of Noise Abatement and Control.
-However, In 1981, the Administration at that time concluded that noise issues were best handled at the State or local government level.
-As a result, the EPA phased out the office's funding in 1982 as part of a shift in federal noise control policy to transfer the primary responsibility of regulating noise to state and local governments.
-However, the Noise Control Act of 1972 and the Quiet Communities Act of 1978 were not rescinded by Congress and remain in effect today, although essentially unfunded.
+NOTE: In the past, EPA coordinated all federal noise control activities through its Office of Noise Abatement and Control.
+However, In 1981, the White House concluded that noise issues were best handled at the state or local government level, and noise control policy shifted to transfer the primary responsibility of regulating noise to state and local governments.
+The Noise Control Act of 1972 and the Quiet Communities Act of 1978, however, were not rescinded by Congress and remain in effect today, although they are essentially unfunded.
 View more information about noise pollution from EPA's Office of Air and Radiation and in our Frequently Questions database.

 [EPA press release - September 12, 1979]

 A program designed to provide consumers with information about the noise characteristics of new products through a labeling system has been established by the Environmental Protection Agency.

 EPA Administrator Douglas M. Costle has approved a new regulation which will require manufacturers to affix labels to products that produce noise capable of adversely affecting public health or welfare and products that are sold to reduce noise.

 The labels on noise-emitting products will provide the consumer with a Noise Rating.
 This will be a number showing the number of decibels of noise the product emits.
 The label also will provide the range in decibels of noise emitted by the same product made by other manufacturers.
 The lower the rating, the quieter the product will be.

 The labels for noise reducing products will bear a Noise Reduction Rating.
 This will be a number giving a measure of the product's effectiveness in reducing noise.
 The label also will provide the range of noise reduction ratings for competing products.
 The higher the rating the more effective the product should be.